abarajithan11/abarajithan11/README.md

 **Projects:**

+- Missing Semester
+  - An initiative I have started at my department, to conduct hands-on webminars to familarize students with tools and languages.
+  - Free and open to anyone willing to learn
+  - SystemVerilog webminar (above) was part of it.
 - [SoC Design for Vision Based Traffic Control](https://aba-projects.blogspot.com/2019/10/2019-vision-based-traffic-sensing-and.html)
   - Undergraduate thesis project
   - Patent under review - private repo